cncf/wg-serverless/workflow/spec/spec.md

       "$ref": "#/definitions/filter",
       "description": "Error data filter"
     },
-    "nextState": {
+    "transition": {
-      "type": "string",
-      "description": "State to transition to if errors expressed in errorExpression are matched", "minLength": 1
+      "description": "Next transition of the workflow when an errors expressed in errorExpression are matched", "$ref": "#/definitions/transition"
     }
   },
-  "required": ["errorExpression", "nextState"]
+  "required": ["errorExpression", "transition"]
 }
 ```